nhanhocu/metamicrobiome_breastfeeding/README.md

-This repository contains the R code and data to reproduce all the analyses and results for the project "Effects of exclusive breastfeeding on infant gut microbiota: a meta-analysis across studies and populations" (publihed in Nature Comm: https://www.nature.com/articles/s41467-018-06473-x).
+This repository contains the R code and data to reproduce all the analyses and results for the paper "Meta-analysis of effects of exclusive breastfeeding on infant gut microbiota across populations" (published in Nature Comm: https://www.nature.com/articles/s41467-018-06473-x).

 It contains: